Our Impact

 Refugees International works with partners around the globe to create a more welcoming world for people seeking safety.
 For more than 45 years, our work has improved policies toward migration and displacement, bolstered humanitarian responses, helped build new protection pathways, and ensured that displaced people themselves have a seat at the policy table.
-Amid our ongoing advocacy efforts, here are some of our most recent advocacy wins.
+Here are some of our most recent impacts.

 LGBTQ+ Rights

-In 2024, our joint advocacy with IRCA Casabierta, a refugee-led organization in Costa Rica, helped push the Costa Rican government to repeal a problematic decree that limited asylum seekers’ right to work.
-We also helped support a more favorable environment for LGBTQ+ asylum seekers and refugees to obtain formal jobs in Costa Rica through advocacy with the private sector and policymakers.
+In 2024, we worked together with IRCA Casabierta, a refugee-led group in Costa Rica, to encourage the Costa Rican government to change a rule that restricted asylum seekers’ ability to work.
+We also supported efforts to create a more welcoming environment for LGBTQ+ asylum seekers and refugees searching for employment through engagement with businesses and government officials.

 Pathways to Safety

-Our intensive advocacy with the U.S. government on the need for protection pathways for displaced Haitians helped ensure Haiti’s inclusion in a humanitarian parole program that was announced in January 2023.
-We also successfully helped defend the program from attack in U.S. federal court.
+Our intensive advocacy with the U.S. government on the need for protection pathways for displaced Haitians helped ensure Haiti’s inclusion in a humanitarian parole program in January 2023.
 By July 2024, more than 200,000 Haitians had arrived through the program to be welcomed to safety in U.S. communities.
+We are now working to defend that program under the Trump administration.

 Shifting Power